Doogie White: Other professional activities

-After the end of Rainbow in 1997, he then worked with former Midnight Blue guitarist Alex Dickson with the intention of securing a solo deal.
+After the end of Rainbow in 1997, White then worked with former Midnight Blue guitarist Alex Dickson with the intention of securing a solo deal.
 Sessions on several tribute releases were next, the Whitesnake tribute Snakebites (2000), and several tracks included on 666 Number of the Beast (2004) a two-volume tribute to Iron Maiden out on Deadline.
 White also guested on Nikolo Kotzev's conceptual Nostradamus 2001 release.

 A contribution to Royal Hunt bassist Steen Morgensen's solo project Arrival (under the moniker Cornerstone) was released in late 2000.
 A further series of albums were produced this time with White's creative input.
 White also joined Yngwie Malmsteen's Rising Force, touring through South America in late 2001, while Attack (2002) was White's first studio effort with the Swede.

 Once Upon Our Yesterdays (2003) was the next Cornerstone album, and a set of dates for the band across Europe marked their live debut.
 In 2003, White was once again hired by Praying Mantis to provide vocals for half of the songs of their album The Journey Goes On.

 In 2005, White fronted another Malmsteen opus, titled Unleash the Fury.
 In this year, he also recorded an album with guitarist Bill Liesegang under the Liesegang/White moniker.
 He also put together a part-time band with Mostly Autumn personnel monikered White Noise.
 A DVD from their support stint in the UK with Uriah Heep featured a live airing of "Tarot Woman" as well as other Rainbow tracks.